 Rest-Defence

 Hütter also wants many players close to the center to create a good rest-defence structure.
-Rest-defense in football refers to a team’s defensive organization and structure when they have possession of the ball, specifically aimed at being prepared to defend immediately if they lose it.
+Rest-defence in football refers to a team’s defensive organization and structure when they have possession of the ball, specifically aimed at being prepared to defend immediately if they lose it.
 A good rest-defence structure is crucial for maintaining balance and preventing counterattacks when the team is in possession.

 Having many players in the middle and close to the ball gives Monaco a good rest-defence, since it allows more players to counterpress when Monaco lose the ball.
 When losing possession, the four or five Monaco players closest will immediately jump on the opposition player with the ball and close the distance to cut off any passing lanes.
 This approach disrupts the opponent’s transition from defense to attack, forcing errors and creating opportunities to regain control of the ball.